This slow cooker berry crumble is as easy as it gets with the ability to put everything in the crockpot and leave it for the day.

 The base of the crumble is fruit, obviously.
 You can use any fruit you like for this recipe, but I used strawberries and blueberries.
 You need about 5 cups total of fruit.
 I used frozen fruit, but fresh would work too.
 If you’re using frozen, make sure to rinse it off first to dissolve any ice chunks or crystals.

 I toss my fruit with some lemon, cornstarch for thickening, and Truvia Baking Blend (which is a savings of about 295 calories vs. real sugar).
 Toss all that into your crockpot.
 I like to use a slow cooker liner, but you don’t have to.

 Then it’s time for my favorite part: the crumble!
 This crisp is a mixture of butter, flour, oats, cinnamon, and the Truvia Brown Sugar Blend.
 Again, this saves calories because the Brown Sugar Blend has less calories than using regular brown sugar.
 I even added some mini chocolate chips because, well, chocolate.
 But that’s totally optional!
 You mix all the ingredients up quick with a pastry cutter, then sprinkle it over the fruit.

 And then the magic happens.

 The result?
 A crunchy yet soft and moist crumble on top of deliciously juicy berries.
-It’s got the perfect sweetness too, and it’s hard not to eat it straight from your crockpot.
+This slow cooker berry crumble has the perfect sweetness too, and it’s hard not to eat it straight from your crockpot.